LucileVG/DCA_polymorphism_Ecoli/README.md

 ## Reproduce key results

-Upload data from Zenodo at https://zenodo.org/record/5774192#.YbUZILvjLJE (DOI 10.5281/zenodo.5774191) and put the tar archive in this repository.
+Download data from Zenodo at https://zenodo.org/record/5774192#.YbUZILvjLJE (DOI 10.5281/zenodo.5774191) and put the tar archive in this repository.
 Then use following commands to perform data analysis.

 ```
 ./extract_dataset.sh